Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: The Effect of Immigration on Wages

 Second, weak instruments might exacerbate the problem of inconsistent estimates when using the two selected shares.
 Northern European and Baltic migration accounted for a small fraction of migration, as compared to the large migrant groups, such as Mexicans or Indians.
 Therefore, trying to predict more recent \textit{overall} migration, where their fraction is even less empirically relevant, as is the case especially for Scandinavian migration must result in a low correlation and therefore in weak instruments.

-In their application \citet*{Goldsmith-Pinkham2020Bartik} show sensitivity - to - misspecification weights that illustrate how the overall bias changes as a certain share's invalidity increases.
-Notably, they do not find the country groups that we estimate to be invalid in the group of shares with the five highest sensitivity-to-misspecification weights.
+\citet{Goldsmith-Pinkham2020Bartik} show sensitivity-to-misspecification weights that illustrate how the overall bias changes as a certain share's invalidity increases.
+The shares we identify as being invalid are not among the top-5 sensitivity-to-misspecification weights in their migration example.
 This shows how small and unsuspicious shares might lead to misleading results and how our method can help in identifying them.